humlab-speech/superassp/README.md

 ```
 Unit: milliseconds
                    expr        min         lq       mean     median         uq        max neval
-     wrassp::forest   26.95635   27.60112   28.78435   28.27896   29.0273   37.72625   100
- praat_formant_burg  627.89236  653.99982  710.79649  678.71070  733.7043 1059.88548   100
-        praat_sauce 3055.66846 3207.69320 3379.45701 3299.12609 3492.7909 4154.11262   100
+         wrassp::forest   24.82226   26.98483   28.37055   27.45247   28.93418   44.94935   100
+     praat_formant_burg  616.45314  643.36692  679.73717  656.63635  680.70333 1164.67270   100
+ praat_formantpath_burg  648.42322  666.54798  706.96922  681.74067  718.84502 1190.68555   100
+            praat_sauce 2967.81855 3054.04371 3241.52150 3134.22847 3361.76610 4033.48373   100

 ```
+Getting an SSFF file from a `wrassp` function rather than the `praat_formant_burg` function, which is wrapped call of Praat call and which also involves the parsing of a csv file.
+Since the parsing of input and output in the `praat_formant_burg` Praat calls already slows computation down considerably, the function also computes formant amplitudes (L) before returning the output to increase the usefulness of the function.
+The `praat_formantpath_burg` function is of course an additional bit slower than method of computing formant frequencies as multiple formant tracks are computed and compared when this function is used.

-Getting an SSFF file from a `wrassp` function rather than a wrapped Praat call (which also involves the parsing of a csv file) will normally be significantly faster.
-Also, even it is adviced that even though the functions `praat_sauce` does compute formant values as well, it is not really efficiently implemented and is really mostly there for correction of harmonic amplitudes.
+Also, even it is adviced that even though the functions `praat_sauce` does compute formant tracks (F and B properties) as well, it is not really efficiently implemented and is really mostly there for correction of harmonic amplitudes.
 And, an additional factor to consider is that the formant tracks will be stored by the `praat_sauce` function in a field in the same file as all the other tracks computed by the function, which will likely result in a performance issue when working with the tracks.

-So, if you need only formant estimates, then you should really use one of the other functions instead.
+So, if you need only formant frequency and bandwidth estimations, then you should really use one of the other functions instead.

 # Steps to implement a new Praat function